nais/doc/addons/kafka.md

 Adding `.kafka.pool` to your `Application` spec will generate credentials for the specified pool, inject them as a secret into your team namespace, and automatically mount them into your pod.

-The secret will be rotated on regular intervals. *If your application no longer has access to the topic, it needs to shut down and restart in order to mount in the new credentials.* See [handling Kafka errors](...).
+The secret may be rotated any time.
+Make sure to read _application design constraints_ below.

 ```yaml
 ---